 Co-op Residents and the Housing Contract

-- Provide the Office of Housing & Food Services (HFS) a letter from your Career Education advisor confirming your co-op assignment and dates (term) of your co-op.
+- Provide University Housing a letter from your Career Education advisor confirming your co-op assignment and dates (term) of your co-op.
 A confirmation letter on the employer letterhead from the co-op employer will suffice in the absence of notification from your co-op advisor.

 - Complete a Proper Check-Out at the end of the term, scheduling it in advance with your RA.